 Women can benefit from magnesium with calcium citrate.
 During the second half of the menstrual cycle, levels of magnesium drop, worsening the discomfort associated with premenstrual syndrome (PMS).

 From breast tenderness to bloating to weight gain to insomnia to leg swelling, PMS is an extremely uncomfortable and often emotionally and physically exhausting, monthly occurrence.
 Fortunately, taking a magnesium supplement can help.
 Additionally, supplementing the magnesium with vitamin B6 has been shown to provide added relief.
-Finally, magnesium research has been effective in reducing the retention of water and
+Finally, magnesium research has been effective in reducing the retention of water and improving mood.

 Magnesium for Depression